Imagine stepping into nature, feeling blades of grass beneath your bare feet as a gentle breeze whispers through your hair. Breathe in, breathe out.

 If living in an urban environment, taking a stroll in a park or nature reserve may provide ample opportunity to connect with nature and receive the benefits of grounding.

-For those who spend most of their time indoors, indoor grounding mats, blankets or sheets can be used which ensure safe connection while sleeping; making it more convenient for pregnant women who will require better sleep quality that Earthing promotes.
+For those who spend most of their time indoors, indoor grounding mats, blankets or grounded fitted sheets can be used which ensure safe connection while sleeping; making it more convenient for pregnant women who will require better sleep quality that Earthing promotes.

 Earthing shoes and sandals made specifically for this purpose.
 They have soles made of conductive materials that enable electrical charges to pass through.
 It is essential to ensure these conductive materials cover the whole sole if considering this approach.